Kura Takiura FAQs

 Please note that food and drink are not permitted in Level 2 Tuakiri at Tūranga, any computer areas, or the Ngā Pounamu Māori collection and Pasifika collection in all libraries.
 Ngā Pounamu Māori collection and Pasifika collections are spaces where cultural knowledge, history and relationships are maintained and developed through the items in the collection and the physical collection area.

-Our sessions are designed with specific year levels in mind, and mixed‑age groups can be accommodated.
-To help ensure the best possible experience for everyone, we ask to identify the year levels at the time of the enquiry.
-This allows library kaimahi to offer suggestions to better support the class visit.
+Our Kura Takiura programmes are designed with specific year levels in mind, and mixed year level classes can be accommodated.
+To help ensure the best possible experience for everyone, we ask kaiako to identify the year levels at the time of the enquiry.
+This allows kaimahi to offer suggestions to better support the class visit.
+This might be class visit groups like home-school or special education classes.

 We welcome all ākonga into our libraries, and we encourage kaiako to let us know about any additional needs when completing the booking form.